FAQ Contact

 • Are they able to interpret HTMA data from a wide range of labs & formats?
 (A qualified practitioner will be able to answer yes)

-• How many years experience?
+• How many years experience do they have?

 • How many years of experience do they have specifically working in practice with other copper toxicity patients?